A bunch of fundraising ideas and tips.

 Seek a local bike store’s sponsorship.

 A member of our team last year walked into a local bike store, asked if they’d be willing to donate a bike for an auction to support her and this event and, guess what – THEY DID!
-All they wanted in return was their logo on the team’s shirt.
 She raised all of her minimum through this one event.
 Think outside the box!

 Have a celebratory neighborhood kick-off event.